lantunes/fixd/README.md

 assertEquals("PUT /name/Tim HTTP/1.1", secondRequest.getRequestLine());
 ```

+You can limit the number of captured requests that are stored by calling
+**server.setMaxCapturedRequests()**.

 ### URI Pattern Matching

 Path parameters can be required to conform to certain rules, specified through Regex